psrc/itm-tutorial-2016/index.md

   the pitch.
 -->

+Hello!
+Scripting Carpentry is a set of introductory workshops that can help get you up to speed on tools that will make your work day easier.
 This course is based on materials produced by [Software Carpentry]({{site.swc_site}}).
 Software Carpentry's mission is to help scientists and engineers get more research done in less time and with less pain by teaching them basic lab skills for scientific computing.
-We can't call this a Software Carpentry course, however, because they provide the materials freely but hang on to the copyright.

 This hands-on workshop will cover basic concepts and tools, including program design, version control, data